CodeYourFuture/syllabus/docs/node/week-1/mentors.md

 - Glitch and Codesandbox had issues
   - Possible non starters.
   - Didn't have reload button (code sandbox).
-  - Groups tended to just rely on the one student whose setup was working. or work locally.
+  - Groups tended to just rely on the one trainee whose setup was working. or work locally.
 - Last exercise needs rework
   - Don't just return the data sent by user
   - "Why would you do this?"